 Return on assets (ROA) and return on equity (ROE) are some of the key metrics you, as an investor, would be looking to increase.
 We’ll go into details of these and other metrics later, but for now just understand that these are percentage returns on your invested capital, money and invested assets.

 Who Is Investing For?

 Investing is for anyone who wishes to maximize their earning potential, increase their sense of security, and overall improve the quality of their lives.
 However, even if you make a lot of money working as a software engineer or CEO, that does not mean you have money that can be put into investing.
 You first need some initial capital or money to start investing.
 If you are spending everything you are earning, or worse; if you are spending more than you’re earning, then you most likely can’t start investing until you get out of debt and begin accumulating money.
 This is usually in the form of savings or excess cash in your bank account.
 So it’s not about what you earn, it’s about what you keep at the end of the month.

 Income – Expenses = Savings

 When your income is higher than your expenses, you accumulate savings.
 Those savings can be used as capital for investing.
-If done right, investments generate more income which can be used for more investing (this is called compounding) or for improving your life style or achieving other financial objectives.
+If done right, investments generate more income which can be used for more investing (this is called compounding) for improving your lifestyle or achieving other financial objectives.
 Sounds somewhat similar to your goals?
 We’re here to help you break down the nitty-gritty technicalities of investing and provide you with what you need to know before you get started.

 How Do I Get Started with Investing?